Online shopping is safer with a credit card because it gives extra protection compared to using a debit card. Using your credit card online means:

 - Your card issuer will help you get your money back if your seller doesn't deliver your goods or goes bankrupt

-- there are checks to ensure that it is actually you using the card
+- There are checks to make sure it’s actually you using the card

-Remember, you wouldn't hand over a wallet full of your cash to anyone you don't trust, so don't hand over your credit card details.
+But you still need to take care.
+You wouldn't hand over a wallet full of your cash to anyone you didn't trust, so don't hand over your credit card details either.

-There is caution to be practised of course, but most credit card scams can be prevented by simply following some simple rules.
+Most credit card fraud can be prevented by following some simple rules.

-- Sign up with verification services like Verified by Visa or MasterCard Secure
+- Sign up for verification services like Verified by Visa or Mastercard Secure.